napuzba/xpiks-website/_posts/2019-06-20-xpiks-153-release.markdown

   <img alt="Vector" src="{{site.url}}/images/posts/xpiks-153-overview/vector.png" class="small-12 large-12" />
 </p>

 If Xpiks cannot find a preview, it will show artwork thumbnail as black.
 However, you still can add metadata to the vector and Xpiks will embed it into vector same way as it works with images.
+If you have vector+preview pair, Xpiks will write metadata to both of them so they will be accepted to other microstocks as before.

-Also Xpiks now allows uploading vectors without previews (inside zip archives or standalone) which should allow to upload to Shutterstock without issues.
+Also Xpiks now allows uploading vectors without previews (inside zip archives or standalone) which should allow to upload to Shutterstock and other stocks with similar requirements without issues.

 ## Preset groups